 "So you can kill him, kill your son?"

 "He's my son!
 He broke the code."
 Russo waved his gun at Clay.
-"It's him or your colored friend here and we both know Johnny's not worth it."
+"It's him or your black friend here, and we both know Johnny's not worth it."

 Clay jumped from the chair.
 "Joe, don't tell 'em nothing!"

 "Let me take a look."
-With gentleness, he removed Clay's hands to view the wound.
-The bullet had torn through Clay's stomach.
+Cautiously Joe removed his hands.
+The bullet had torn through his stomach.
 "Hold on."
-Joe pulled a towel from the kitchen table to soak up the blood.
+Joe pulled a towel from the kitchen table and pressed it against the wound.

 "Hold this."
-Joe placed Clay's hand on top of the cloth to secure the make shift bandage.
-The towel was already drenched in blood.
-Joe rushed to the bathroom and pulled the towels from the rack.
-He piled them on the wound trying to stop the blood loss.
-He laid the afghan from the couch to cover Clay.
+Joe placed Clay's hand on top of the cloth.
+He rushed to the bathroom and pulled towels from the rack.
+He piled them on the wound, trying to stop the blood.
+He draped the afghan from the couch over Clay.

-Powers touched Joe on the shoulder.
+Powers touched Joe's shoulder.
 "Ambulance is on the way."

 Clay opened his eyes.
 "Hope you fly better . . . than you make coffee."

 Joe paced the waiting room.
-A couple of punches from his fight with Vincenti started his head aching again.
-He eased onto the nearest couch and started massaging his temples.
+A couple of punches from his fight started his head aching again.
+He eased onto the nearest couch and massaged his temples.

 "Don't be blaming yourself.
 You didn't cause this.
-Russo started this whole mess when he became a gangster.
-You and Clay just got caught in the middle."
+Russo started this whole mess when he hired you to find his son.
+You and Mr. Belmore just got caught in the middle."